flutter/website/src/docs/development/tools/sdk/upgrading.md

 ```

 {{site.alert.note}}
   If you need a specific version of the Flutter SDK,
-you can download it from the [Flutter SDK archive][].
+  you can download it from the [Flutter SDK releases][].
 {{site.alert.end}}

 ## Upgrading packages only